pglet/website/docs/reference/protocol/overview.md

 Read event pipe to wait and receive events fired by users interacting with a web page.

-Each event is a single line in the format:
+Each event message is a single line in the format:

 ```
 <event_target> <event_name> [event_data]